bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 ## Summary

 In this chapter, we discussed the importance of testing and touched on TDD and BDD.
 In our context, we will be mainly writing BDD tests.
-We installed codeception and phantomjs.
-Then, we wrote a simple acceptance test to tests the default symfony home page.
+We installed codeception and wrote a simple acceptance test to tests the default symfony home page.

 ## Exercises (Optional)